prof-rossetti/my-first-python-app/README.md

 > NOTE: if you see an error like "ModuleNotFoundError: No module named '...'", it's because the given package isn't installed, so run the `pip` command above to ensure that package has been installed into the virtual environment.

-## Further Exploration

-In the "app/my_script.py" file, un-comment lines 13, and lines 57-62.
-This code attempts to import and use a function defined in the "app/my_mod.py" file.
-After un-commenting these lines, save the file and try to re-run it.
-Notice the file will only run if you use the alternative module-style command (`python -m app.my_script`).